 How to Make Vegan Tortilla Soup

-5. Add the vegan heavy cream.
-Stir well to incorporate.
+5. Stir in the vegan heavy cream.

-I hope you enjoy this Mexican tortilla soup!
+I hope you enjoy this Mexican tortilla soup.
 If you make it, please leave a comment below or share a photo @eatingbyelaine so I can see your creations!

 Print